js318sn-sudo/Global_E-Commerce_Sales_Analysis_Mini-Project/README.md

 The data was merged and analyzed using Pandas operations such as filtering, grouping, aggregation, joins, and sorting.

-This dataset supports data cleaning, exploratory data analysis (EDA), feature engineering, statistical analysis, visualization, machine learning, and business intelligence reporting.
+This dataset supports data cleaning, exploratory data analysis (EDA), feature engineering, statistical analysis, visualization, machine learning, and business intelligence reporting using Power BI.

 ---